Inertia Groups and Smooth Structures on Quaternionic Projective Spaces: Inertia groups of quaternionic projective spaces

 and in terms of the identifications above , $f_{M}^*$ becomes $[\Sigma^m]\mapsto [M^m\#\Sigma^m]$.
 Therefore, the concordance inertia group $I_c(M)$ can be identified with $\Ker(f_M^\ast)$.

 In this paper, we are interested in the inertia groups of $\Hy P^n$.
-One notes from \cite[Corollary 3.2]{Kas17} that $I_h(\Hy P^n) = I_c(\Hy P^n)$.
+One notes from \cite[Corollary 3.2]{Kas17} that $I_h(\Hy P^n) = I_c(\Hy P^n)$ for $n\geq 2$.
 On the other hand, the inertia group of $\Hy P^n$ may be different from this.
+We use computations of $I_c(\Hy P^n)$ to deduce the results of the paper, and we note that this also implies results for the other inertia groups.
 For the concordance inertia group, we use the homotopy-theoretic description above for $M=\Hy P^{n}$.
-In \cite[Corollary 3.4.]{AF04}, it was proved that $f_{\Hy P^{n}}^*:[\mathbb{S}^{4n}, Top/O]\to [\Hy P^{n}, Top/O]$ is monic for $n\leq 4$, and hence, the concordance inertia group of $\Hy P^{n}$ is trivial for $n\leq 4$ ; for $n=5$, the concordance inertia group is shown to have $2$-primary component of order at most $2$.
+In \cite[Corollary 3.4.]{AF04}, it was proved that $f_{\Hy P^{n}}^*:[\mathbb{S}^{4n}, Top/O]\to [\Hy P^{n}, Top/O]$ is monic for $n = 2$ and $n = 4$.
+Since $\Theta_{12}=0$, so the case $n = 3$ is obvious.
+Hence, the concordance inertia group $I_c(\Hy P^{n})$ of $\Hy P^{n}$ is trivial for $n\leq 4$; for $n=5$, the concordance inertia group is shown to have $2$-primary component of order at most $2$.
 In contrary to the concordance and homotopy inertia groups, the inertia group of $\Hy P^{n}$ has a non-trivial element even for $n=2$.
-In \cite[Theorem 1.1]{Kas16}, it was proved that the inertia group of $\Hy P^{2}$ is isomorphic to the group of homotopy $8$-spheres $\Theta_8\cong \Z_2$.
+In \cite[Theorem A]{KS07}, it was proved that the inertia group of $\Hy P^{2}$ is isomorphic to the group of homotopy $8$-spheres $\Theta_8\cong \Z_2$.

 In this paper, we show that the inertia group of $\Hy P^{n}$ is non-trivial in many cases.
 For this, we prove the non triviality of the concordance inertia group of $\Hy P^{n}$ by using the computations of the stable homotopy group of spheres.
-The first unresolved case is $n=5$ where we prove that the concordance inertia group is trivial. \begin{theorem} The homomorphism $f_{\Hy P^{5}}^*:[\Sp^{20}, Top/O]\to [\Hy P^{5}, Top/O]$ is monic. \end{theorem} \begin{proof} We proceed as in \cite{AF04} by considering the map $Top/O \to F/O$ and using the fact $F/O_{(p)} \simeq BSO_{(p)} \times cok J_{(p)}$ from \cite[Theorem 5.18]{MM79}.
+The first unresolved case is $n=5$ where we prove that the concordance inertia group is trivial. \begin{theorem} The homomorphism $f_{\Hy P^{5}}^*:[S^{20}, Top/O]\to [\Hy P^{5}, Top/O]$ is monic. \end{theorem} \begin{proof} We proceed as in \cite{AF04} by considering the map $Top/O \to F/O$ and using the fact $F/O_{(p)} \simeq BSO_{(p)} \times Cok J_{(p)}$ which is a $p$-local splitting of infinite loop spaces from \cite[Theorem 5.18]{MM79}.
+Recall that $Cok(J)$ is defined in \cite[Definition 5.16]{MM79} as the fibre of a map $F/O \to BSO$.
+It is an infinite loop space whose homotopy groups are isomorphic to the cokernel of the $J$-homomorphism, that is, $\pi_\ast (S^0)/Im(J)$.
 The splitting is as H-spaces if $p$ is an odd prime.
-So, we have a commutative diagram
+So, we have a commutative diagram of Abelian groups